Skip to content

 How do I stop motion sickness once it starts?

 Face forward, look ahead or out the window, and avoid using your phone or reading during movement.
 If you're standing, stay near the center of the carriage and face the direction of travel.
-Sound therapy via the Dizzout app stops symptoms in under 90 seconds without medication.
+Sound therapy via the Dizzout app stops symptoms in about 90 seconds without medication.

 All motion sickness guides